jfecher/ante-website/content/blog/effects_ownership_and_borrowing.md

 # Borrowing

 Things get more complicated when we consider borrowing.
-Although Ante's references are [do not have explicit lifetime variables](http://localhost:1313/docs/language/#second-class-references), we still need to ensure their lifetime is sound.
+Although Ante's references [do not have explicit lifetime variables](http://localhost:1313/docs/language/#second-class-references), we still need to ensure their lifetime is sound.